 Matthew J. Daigle received the B.S. degree in Computer Science and Computer and Systems Engineering from Rensselaer Polytechnic Institute, Troy, NY, in 2004, and the M.S. and Ph.D. degrees in Computer Science from Vanderbilt University, Nashville, TN, in 2006 and 2008, respectively.

 From September 2004 to May 2008, he was a Graduate Research Assistant with the Institute for Software Integrated Systems and Department of Electrical Engineering and Computer Science, Vanderbilt University, Nashville, TN.
 During the summers of 2006 and 2007, he was an intern with Mission Critical Technologies, Inc., at NASA Ames Research Center.
 From June 2008 to December 2011, he was an Associate Scientist with the University of California, Santa Cruz, at NASA Ames Research Center.
 Since January 2012, he has been with NASA Ames Research Center as a Research Computer Scientist.
+He has been the lead of the Diagnostics & Prognostics Group since September 2016.
 His current research interests include physics-based modeling, model-based diagnosis and prognosis, simulation, and hybrid systems.

-- M. Daigle and K. Goebel, "A Model-based Prognostics Approach Applied to Pneumatic Valves," International Journal of Prognostics and Health Management, August 2011. (pdf)
+- M. Daigle and K. Goebel, "A Model-based Prognostics Approach Applied to Pneumatic Valves," International Journal of Prognostics and Health Management, vol. 2, no. 2, August 2011.

 See matthewjdaigle.com for a full list of publications.